 Period poverty is a term we hear a lot more often these days, but what is period poverty and why is it happening?
 The shocking period poverty facts are clear.
 In the UK we are finding that people struggling financially and especially young people find themselves unable to purchase period products.
-In Britain, you can expect to spend as much as £18,450 on your periods over the course of their lifetime.
+In Britain, you can expect to spend as much as £18,450 on your periods over the course of a lifetime.

 Not only are there financial problems, but there’s the social stigma too.
-Plan International UK found that 48% of menstruators aged 14-21 are embarrassed by their periods, with 71% feeling embarrassment when buying period products.
+Plan International UK found that 48% of young people aged 14-21 are embarrassed by their periods, with 71% feeling embarrassment when buying period products.
 It is this taboo and institutionalised period shame which helps fuel the problem of period poverty.

 What’s being done to help fight period poverty?